Vicki Baum: Writing career

 Baum began writing in her teens but did not turn to writing professionally until after the birth of her first son.
-Her first book, Frühe Schatten: Die Geschichte einer Kindheit (Early Shadows: The Story of a Childhood, 1919), was published when she was 31.
+Her first book, Frühe Schatten: Die Geschichte einer Kindheit ('Early Shadows: The Story of a Childhood'), 1919, was published when she was 31.
 Thereafter she published a new novel nearly every year, with a career total of more than 50 books, at least ten of which were adapted as motion pictures in Hollywood.
 Her ninth novel, Stud. chem.
-Helene Willfüer (Helene), was her first major commercial success, selling over 100,000 copies.
+Helene Willfüer ('Helene Willfüer, Student of Chemistry'), was her first major commercial success, selling over 100,000 copies.
 Baum is considered one of the first modern bestselling authors, and her books are seen as exemplifying New Objectivity within contemporary mainstream literature.
 Her protagonists were often strong, independent women caught up in turbulent times.

-Baum is most famous for her 1929 novel Menschen im Hotel ("People at a Hotel"), which introduced the genre of the 'hotel novel'.
+Baum is most famous for her 1929 novel Menschen im Hotel ('People at a Hotel'), which introduced the genre of the 'hotel novel'.
 It was made into a stage play in Berlin in 1929, directed by Max Reinhardt, and an Academy Award winning film, Grand Hotel, in 1932.
 Baum emigrated to the United States with her family after being invited to write the screenplay for this film.
 She settled in the Los Angeles area and worked as a screenwriter for ten years, with moderate success.
 With the rise of National Socialism in Germany, her literary works were denigrated as sensationalist and amoral and banned in the Third Reich as of 1935.
 She became an American citizen in 1938, and her post-World War II works were written in English rather than in German.

 Baum visited Mexico, China, Egypt and Bali in 1935; and became close friends with the painter Walter Spies.
-With historical and cultural input from Spies, she wrote Liebe und Tod auf Bali, which was published in 1937 and translated into English as Love and Death in Bali.
+With historical and cultural input from Spies, she wrote Liebe und Tod auf Bali, which was published in 1937 and translated into English as 'A Tale From Bali' and then later republished under its original German title as Love and Death in Bali.
 The book was about a family that was caught in the massacre in Bali in 1906 at the fall of the last independent kingdom in Bali to the Dutch.